Jurenzo Julius

-Jurenzo ‘The Boogie Man’ Julius is a Namibian rugby union player playing in South Africa for the Sharks in the United Rugby Championship.
+Jurenzo ‘The Boogie Man’ Julius is a Namibian-born rugby union player playing in South Africa for the Sharks in the United Rugby Championship.
 His regular position is center.
 Julius signed for the Sharks straight out of highschool.

 Career

 Julius made his debut for the Sharks in the United Rugby Championship on 28 September 2024 against Connacht.

 Julius represented South Africa at U20 level 13 times, making his debut against Georgia on the 24th of August 2023.